x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/manage-address-lists.md

 For additional management tasks related to manage address lists, see [Address list procedures in Exchange Online](address-list-procedures.md).

 Looking for the Exchange Server version of this topic?
-See [Create an Address List](https://technet.microsoft.com/library/e86ba1b7-c41c-4050-bc29-13996cf53c59.aspx).
+See [Create address lists](https://docs.microsoft.com/Exchange/email-addresses-and-address-books/address-lists/address-list-procedures#create-address-lists).

 ## What do you need to know before you begin?